christinebr/BioSim_G08_Christine_Marie/docs/island.rst

 migrate are added in their new cells, animals who are not allowed to migrate are added back into their old cell.

-The island is also responsible for keeping track of locations of all cells.
+The island is also responsible for keeping track of the location of all cells.

 The Island class